tumblr/policy/README.md

 Tumblr's Policies and Guidelines
 ======

 These are Tumblr's polices and guidelines.
-Be sure to follow them when you signup for Tumblr.
+Be sure to follow them when you sign-up for Tumblr for the first time.